What Makes Covenant Children's Unique?

 Solutions for Patient Safety (SPS) is a network of 135+ children’s

-hospitals who share the vision that no child will ever experience serious
+hospitals who share the vision that no child will ever experience preventable

-harm while we are trying to heal them.
+serious harm while in hospital.
 As one of 12 Texas-based SPS participating

 hospitals, we undertake work around evidence-based bundles to reduce safety